yashasvi-dwivedi/moodify/README.md

 # 🎧 Moodify – Mood-Based Lighting & Spotify Music Control

-Moodify is a Python-based application that detects your mood using a webcam, changes your smart lighting accordingly, and plays mood-appropriate music on Spotify.
+Moodify is a Python-based application that detects your mood using a webcam , detects the lighting in your room, and plays mood-appropriate music on Spotify.

 ---